A Fraser Island Day Trip is the best way to explore the largest sand island in the world!

 If you’re boarding the Fraser Island Ferry as a foot passenger, the price for this is around $60 AUD for a return ticket.

 As I mentioned, the most cost-effective way to access and explore is on board a Fraser Island Day Trip Tour.
-In doing this you get the tour, the guide, food as well as the cost of the ferry all for the same price of the Fraser Island Ferry itself.
+In doing this you get the tour, the guide, food as well as the cost of the ferry all for the same price as the Fraser Island Ferry itself.
 Check out the few points below on ‘The Best Fraser Island Tours’.

 There are three Fraser Island Ferries that take you over to the island.
 The Fraser Island Venture and the Kingfisher Bay ferries only operate 3-4 service’s a day.